AI Is Technical.

 4

-Design lightweight decision frameworks
+Design practical decision frameworks

 5

-Who We Work With
+Start the ConversationWho We Work With

 AI adoption is expanding across institutions in different ways.
 Some organizations are beginning to explore its implications, while others are integrating AI into operations and strategy.

-AIColabs works with leadership teams responsible for ensuring these decisions remain aligned with mission, governance, and long-term institutional priorities.
+We work with leadership teams responsible for ensuring these decisions remain aligned with mission, governance, and long-term institutional priorities.

 Foundations & Philanthropic Institutions